PanKarton/ConsciousWallet/README.md

-## ConsciousWallet
+## Twitter copy

-First solo made app for personal budget menagement.
-Probably with tons of bugs and stuff, but mine and making me proud
+First solo made app that is basically twitter copy with tons of bugs and stuff, but mine and making me proud

 ## Project Status